giminni/docker-grav/README.md

 ## Running services as non-root user

-To increase the overall security the required services (SSH, Cron and Apache) are running under a non root user (www-data) context.
+To increase the overall security the privilege for required services (SSH, Cron and Apache) are deescalated to a non root user (grav).
+This is realized with `su-exec` `dropbear` and `go-cron`.

 ## Persisting build cache using ccache and rsync